Water Eliminator Removes Water

 Fuel Deterioration a Natural Process

 Fuel degradation is a natural process that causes the formation of sediment, sludge, and acids in the fuel.
 Historically, diesel fuel would remain stable for years and engine performance problems that could be traced to the diesel fuel were few.
 Many diesel mechanics did not even consider fuel quality or contamination issues when diagnosing performance problems or component failures.
-Fuel problems are now more common as oil refining processes changed to accommodate adoption of Ultra Low Sulfur Diesel (ULSD).
-Users of bio-fuels suffer from an even more dramatic increase in fuel re-polymerization that causes rampant problems including:
+Fuel problems, however, are now more common as oil refining processes changed to accommodate adoption of Ultra Low Sulfur Diesel (ULSD).
+In addition, users of bio-fuels suffer from an even more dramatic increase in fuel re-polymerization that causes rampant problems including:

 - filter plugging